Getting Iron on a plant based diet

 One of the biggest concerns with cutting or even decreasing meat and dairy from the diet is getting enough Iron.
 Here is some great information gleamed from Dr. Michelle McMacken (who you can follow on Instagram @veg_md) with some added information

-The heme iron found in meats is more readily absorbed than non-heme iron found in plants but this isn't necessarily a good thing.
+The heme iron found in blood and muscle is more readily absorbed than non-heme iron found in plants but this isn't necessarily a good thing.
 It results in us tending to store Iron even though our bodies don't need it.
 Higher iron stores correlate with type 2 diabetes, certain types of cancer, heart disease and premature mortality.
-In a recent study of almost half a million adults heme iron was strongly linked to death from nine different causes.
-This may be because heme iron is prooxidant molecule that can form carcinogens and create DNA damage, oxidative stress and inflammation.
+In a recent study (R. Sinha et al, Meat Intake and Mortality, Arch Intern Med.
+2009, March 23: 169 (6):562-571) of almost half a million adults heme iron was strongly linked to death from nine different causes.
+This may be because heme iron is a pro-oxidant molecule that can form carcinogens (contributing to the development of atherosclerosis by oxidizing cholesterol with free radicals.
+The risk has been quantified as a 27% increase in coronary heart disease risk for every 1 milligram of heme iron consumed daily). and create DNA damage, oxidative stress and inflammation.

 In contrast, when we get iron from plants in the form of non-heme iron (examples below) our bodies are better able to regulate absorbtion - if our iron stores are low, we absorb more and if too high we don't take on as much.
 People eating plant based diets can adapt over time to absorb more iron.
 Non-heme iron has not been tied to chronic diseases and it has the added benefits of phytonutrients found in plants.